George Tupou V: Reforms

+Health

-In September 2011, Tupou V had surgery to remove a kidney following the discovery of a tumour.
+In September 2011, Tupou V underwent a surgery operation to remove his right kidney following the discovery of a tumour.

-On 15 September 2011, he received the Grand Cross of the Order of Merit of the Republic of Hungary from Pál Schmitt, the president of Hungary.
-During his time as Minister of Foreign Affairs, he had been made an officer of France's Legion of Honour.
+Death and state funeral

-Matangi Tonga reported that George Tupou V died in HKT on 18 March 2012 at Queen Mary Hospital in Pok Fu Lam, Hong Kong, though governing institutions in Tonga did not immediately confirm it.
-His brother and heir presumptive Tupouto'a Lavaka was at the hospital when he died.
+George Tupou V died on 18 March 2012 at Queen Mary Hospital in Pok Fu Lam, Hong Kong, though governing institutions in Tonga did not immediately confirm it.
+His brother and heir presumptive Tupoutoʻa Lavaka was at the hospital when he died.

-Domestic reactions
+Reactions

 A statement was due following a cabinet meeting the day after his death.
 Radio Australia reported that Tonga's largest religious organisation, the Free Wesleyan Church, said it would hold a prayer service at the queen mother's residence in Nukuʻalofa.
-Prime Minister Lord Tu'ivakano later made a national address calling on the people of Tonga to pray for the royal family and the country, according to Radio New Zealand.
+Prime Minister Lord Tuʻivakanō later called on the country to pray for the royal family in a radio address.

-International reactions

-Queen Elizabeth II sent a message of condolence saying that King Tupou was "a true statesman who served his country with distinction".

-King Harald V sent a message of condolence to King Tupou VI, in which he expresses sympathy for the new King, his family and the people of Tonga.
+In a message of condolence, Queen Elizabeth II described George Tupou V as "a true statesman who served his country with distinction".
+King Harald V of Norway sent a message of condolence to King Tupou VI, in which he expressed sympathy for the new King, his family and the people of Tonga.

+New Zealand Prime Minister John Key said that the late king "believed that the monarchy was an instrument of change and can truly be seen as the architect of evolving democracy in Tonga.
+This will be his enduring legacy."
+Māori Kīngi Tūheitia extended his condolences to the Tongan royal family and people.
 Australian Prime Minister Julia Gillard said that King Tupou's death was the loss of "a great friend" to Australia and pointed to the change he led Tonga through as the "first truly democratic elections, held in November 2010, set the country on a new course."

-New Zealand Prime Minister John Key said: "He believed that the monarchy was an instrument of change and can truly be seen as the architect of evolving democracy in Tonga.
-This will be his enduring legacy."

-Maori King Tuheitia said: "He kura i tangihia, he maimai aroha" which means condolences to the Royal Family and the people of Tonga.

 United States President Barack Obama said that King Tupou's death was the loss of "a friend" to the United States and the loss of "a visionary leader" to the people of Tonga.